Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Details on Logarithmic Negativity

-The parameter $g_{12}$ in Eq.\eqref{eqn_ln_th} is upper-bounded by unity, and the unit value is achieved when $g_1=g_2=g$.
-With this choice of optimal coupling parameter $g$, the expression for $\mathcal{L}$ simplifies to

-where $\tau = \sqrt{2m!}gt$.
+where $g_{12}=\frac{2g_1 g_2}{g_1^2+g_2^2}$.
+The parameter $g_{12}$ in Eq.\eqref{eqn_ln_th} is upper-bounded by unity, and the unit value is achieved when $g_1=g_2=g$, in which case $\tau = \sqrt{2m!}gt$.
 The choice of equal coupling parameters to achieve the highest entanglement is further illustrated in Fig.~\ref{fig_g1g2_loop}.
-We find that this observation holds true for both initial spin states, regardless of the chosen order of the JC interaction denoted by the parameter $m$.
+We find that this observation holds true for both initial spin states, regardless of the chosen order of the MPJC interaction parameter $m$.

-Now, it is apparent from Eq.\eqref{eqn_ln_th_g_opt} that by selecting $\tau=(2n+1)\frac{\pi}{2}$, where $n=0,\,1,\,2\,\cdots$, yields the optimal time for getting the highest entanglement.
-Substituting this into Eq.\eqref{eqn_ln_th_g_opt} we obtain the maximal achievable entanglement given by
+Now, it is apparent from Eq.\eqref{eqn_ln_th} that selecting $\tau=(2n+1)\frac{\pi}{2}$, where $n=0,\,1,\,2\,\cdots$, yields the optimal time to get the highest entanglement.
+Substituting this into Eq.\eqref{eqn_ln_th} and setting $g_{12}=1$ we obtain the maximal achievable entanglement given by

 The equation above illustrates how the strength of the initial incoherent noise, denoted as $p_e$, influences the maximum attainable entanglement.
 It is evident that the maximum entanglement, $\mathcal{L}_{\text{max}}=1$, occurs when $p_e = 1$.